gristlabs/grist-help/help/install/aws-marketplace.md

 * The VPC can be accessed from the internet (allowing internet gateway and routing tables to handle traffic).
 * A security group connection from ports 22 (SSH for configuration), 80 (HTTP connection) and 433 (HTTPS connection) is allowed.

+## Updating `grist-omnibus`

+The packaged version of `grist-omnibus` will auto-update before each launch.
+To update `grist-omnibus` manually, restart the EC2 instance or log in via SSH and call `sudo ~/grist/restartGrist`.

+There are currently no plans to support the Grist AWS Marketplace environment outside of `grist-omnibus`.

 ## Other important information

 * Your EC2 instance should have the “Persistent store” option checked.